amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 ## General

-This guide explains how to deploy and use the Aqua Security Operator to manage Aqua's deployments in an OpenShift 4.x enviornemnt.
-You can use the Operator to deploy Aqua Entperiese or any of its components -
+This guide explains how to deploy and use the Aqua Security Operator to manage deployments of Aqua Enterprise in an OpenShift 4.x environment.
+You can use the Operator to deploy Aqua Enterprise or any of its components:
-* Server (aka “console”)
+* Server (Console)
-* Database (optional; you can map an external database as well)
 * Gateway
+* Database
-* Enforcer
+* Aqua Enforcer
 * Scanner
 * KubeEnforcer

 Use the Aqua Operator to:
 * Easily deploy Aqua Enterprise on OpenShift
-* Manage and scale up Aqua security components with additional replicas
+* Manage and scale up Aqua Enterprise components with additional replicas
 * Assign metadata tags to Aqua Enterprise components
-* Easily add and delete Aqua components like Scanner daemons, Kube-Enforcers and Enforcers
+* Easily add and delete Aqua Enterprise components like Scanner daemons, Aqua Enforcers, and KubeEnforcers

-You can find all Aqua's Operator CRs and thier properities at [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/5.3.0/deploy/crds).
+You can find all Aqua Operator CRs and their properties in [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/5.3.0/deploy/crds).

 ## Prerequisites

-Make sure you have a license and access to the Aqua registry.
+Make sure you have a license and access to the Aqua Security registry.
 To obtain a license, please contact Aqua Security at https://www.aquasec.com/about-us/contact-us/.

-It is advised that you read about the [Aqua Environment and Configuration](https://docs.aquasec.com/docs/purpose-of-this-section) and [Aqua's sizing guide](https://docs.aquasec.com/docs/sizing-guide) before deploying and using the Operator.
+It is advised that you read about the [Aqua Environment and Configuration](https://docs.aquasec.com/v5.3/docs/purpose-of-this-section) and the [Aqua Enterprise Sizing Guide](https://docs.aquasec.com/v5.3/docs/sizing-guide) before deploying and using the Operator.

-## Types of Aqua Opertaor
+## Types of Aqua Operators

-Aqua Security maintans three types of Operators:
+Aqua Security maintains three types of Operators:
-* **Marketplace** - The marketplace operator is purchased through Red Hat Marketplace.
+* **Marketplace Operator:** purchased through the Red Hat Marketplace.
-* **Community** - Aqua's offical Operator.
-It typically represtens the latest and newest version of the Operator.
+* **Community Operator:** Aqua Security's official Operator.
+It typically represents the latest version of the Operator.
-* **Certified** - Aqua's offical Operator vetted and certified by RedHat.
-The certfitied Operator is based on the latest cummunity Operator.
-It is packaged in a mode that allows it to work in disconnected networks, and containts UBI images as part of the package.
+* **Certified Operator:** Aqua Security's official Operator, certified by Red Hat.
+The Certified Operator is based on the latest community Operator.
+It is packaged in a mode that allows it to work in disconnected networks, and contains UBI images.

 ## Deploying the Aqua Operator

 1. Create a new namespace/project called "aqua" for the Aqua deployment.

 2. Install the Aqua Operator from Red Hat's OperatorHub and add it to the "aqua" namespace.

-3. Create a secret for the database password
+3. Create a secret for the database password:
 ```
 oc create secret generic aqua-database-password --from-literal=db-password=<password> -n aqua
 ```

-4. To work with the community Operator, you need to create a registry secret to Aqua's images registry.
-Aqua's registry credentials are identical to the username and password for Aqua's supprot portal (https://success.aquasec.com.) -
+4. To work with the Community Operator, you need to create a registry secret for the Aqua Security image registry.
+Registry credentials are identical to the username and password for Aqua's support portal (https://success.aquasec.com).
 ```bash
 oc create secret docker-registry aqua-registry --docker-server=registry.aquasec.com --docker-username=<AQUA_USERNAME> --docker-password=<AQUA_PASSWORD> --docker-email=<user email> -n aqua
 ```

 ## Deploying Aqua Enterprise using Custom Resources

-The Aqua Operator includes a few CRDs to allow you to deploy Aqua in different configuraions.
-Before you create your deployment CR, pleaes review commons CR examples in the section *CR Examples* below.
+The Aqua Operator includes a few CRDs to allow you to deploy Aqua in different configurations.
+Before you create your deployment CR, please review the CR examples in the section *CR Examples* below.

-**[AquaCSP CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml)** provides the fastest methods to deploy Aqua Enterprise in a single cluster.
+**[AquaCSP CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml)** provides the fastest methods for deploying Aqua Enterprise in a single cluster.
 AquaCSP defines how to deploy the Server, Gateway, Aqua Enforcer, and KubeEnforcer in the target cluster.
 Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquacsp_cr.yaml) for the listing of all fields and configurations.
 * You can set the enforcement mode using the "enforcerMode" property in the CR file.
 * You can deploy a Route by setting the "route" property to "true".
 * The default service type for the Console and Gateway is ClusterIP.
 You can change the service type in the CR.
-* You can choose to deploy a different version of Aqua CSP by setting the "version" property or change the image "tag".
+* You can choose to deploy a different version of Aqua Enterprise by setting the "version" property or changing the image "tag".
 * You can choose to use an external database by providing the 'externalDb' property details.
-* You can omit the Enforcer and KubeEnforcer components by removing them from the CR.
+* You can omit deployment of the Enforcer and KubeEnforcer components by removing them from the CR.

 **[AquaEnforcer CRD](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml)** is used to deploy the Aqua Enforcer in any cluster.
 Please see the [example CR](https://github.com/aquasecurity/aqua-operator/blob/5.3.0/deploy/crds/operator_v1alpha1_aquaenforcer_cr.yaml) for the listing of all fields and configurations.
 * You need to provide a token to identify the Aqua Enforcer.